Testing the Predictions of Surprisal Theory in 11 Languages

 \subsection{Contextual Entropy}

-To test for an effect of contextual entropy we first fit a single baseline regression model; our baseline model includes the surprisal of all regressor words, plus context invariant predictors.
-We then evaluate target models in two variants: For the \textit{replace} regression model, we replace surprisal with contextual entropy for all regressor words.
+To test the contextual entropy hypothesis we first fit a single baseline regression model.
+Our baseline regression model includes the surprisal of all regressor words, plus baseline predictors.
+We then evaluate target regression models in two variants: For the \textit{replace} regression model, we replace surprisal with contextual entropy for all regressor words.
 For the \textit{add} regression model, we add an additional term of contextual entropy for all regressor words.
-As results do not change much between our monolingual models, we present results for monoT(all).
+As results do not change much between our monolingual language models, we present results for monoT(all).\looseness=-1